Cloud Insight FAQ

 Note

-If the Filesystem is not formatted with ext3, ext4, or xfs, you can register it in /etc/fstab and mount it.
+If the Filesystem is not formatted with ext3, ext4, or xfs, you can register it in /etc/fstab and mount it to collect the metrics.

 > cat /etc/fstab